clockfly/ReNomRG/doc/rsts/how_to_use_gui.rst

       └── prediction_set
             └── pred.pickle # pickled pandas.DataFrame for prediction.

-The data that can be read with ReNomRG v0.0 must be named "data.pickle" and "pred.pickle".
+The data that can be read with ReNomRG beta must be named "data.pickle" and "pred.pickle".

 Format of the data